Vidvox/hap/README.md

 Open-Source
 ----

-The Hap codec project is open-source, licensed under a [New BSD License](https://github.com/vidvox/hap/blob/master/LICENSE), meaning you can use it in your commercial or noncommercial applications free of charge.
+The Hap codec project is open-source, licensed under a [Free BSD License](https://github.com/vidvox/hap/blob/master/LICENSE), meaning you can use it in your commercial or noncommercial applications free of charge.

 We like to know about software that supports Hap, so if you are using it for a project, please get in touch.